turris-cz/user-docs/docs/geek/schnapps/schnapps.md

 ```
 The first command rolls back to the last snapshot.
 The second one rolls back to the specified snapshot (if it exists).

-!!!
+!!! tip
 	Always reboot your Turris after rolling back.
 Many files are processed only at boot thus unbooted Turris is in
 	inconsistent state and some things may not work as you expected.

 ### Snapshot comparison